 Engr.
-Elpidio M. Paras, Filipino, 66, Independent Director, June 28, 2002 to present.
+Elpidio M. Paras, Filipino, 68, Independent Director, June 28, 2002 to present.
 He obtained his Bachelor of Science major in Mechanical Engineering from the De La Salle University (1974).
-He is the President and CEO of Parasat Cable TV, Inc. (1991 to present), UC-1 Corporation (2002 to present), Arriba Telecontact, Inc. (2005 - present). , Trustee - Promote Northern Mindanao Foundation, Inc. (2005 to present), President - Cagayan de Oro Chamber (2007), Chairman of the Board of Trustees - Xavier University (2007 to 2016) and independent director of Southbank.
+He is the President and CEO of Parasat Cable TV, Inc. (1991 to present), UC-1 Corporation (2002 to present), President - Promote Northern Mindanao Foundation, Inc. (2019 to present), President - Cagayan de Oro Chamber (2007), Chairman of the Board of Trustees - Xavier University (2007 to 2016) and independent director of Southbank.
 He is a founding member of the Philippine Society for Orphan Disorders (PSOD).
 He was also a Board member of the Cagayan de Oro International Trade and Convention Center Foundation, Inc. (2005).
-He is also a member of PhilAAPA (Philippine Association of Amusement Parks& Attractions), and Member of the Board of trustees of Maria Reyna-Xavier University Hospital, Inc. (MRXUH).
-He was also three-time Pres. and Chairman of the Philippine Cable TV Association and currently he is a Board Director for the Mindanao area.
-He is a trustee in the Tourism Congress of the Philippines.
+He is also a member of PhilAAPA (Philippine Association of Amusement Parks& Attractions).
+He was also three-time Pres. and Chairman of the Philippine Cable TV Association and currently he is a Vice President for the Mindanao area.
+He is a member in the Tourism Congress of the Philippines.